What Rebranding Can Do for Your Company

 When should you NOT undergo a rebrand?

-While rebranding can be a great opportunity for some companies, there are still times where it is unnecessary and will more than likely cause harm.
+While rebranding can be a great opportunity for some companies, there are still times when it is unnecessary and will more than likely cause harm.
 Here are a few of those instances and what you can do instead.

 You are bored with the way things look

 …but don’t have the data to back your claims up from your audience.
-Rebranding will cost you a decent amount of money, and if rebranding will hurt you rather than help you, it clearly will not work for you.
+The rebranding will cost you a decent amount of money, and if rebranding will hurt you rather than help you, it clearly will not work for you.
 If you take something away from your brand that made you recognizable and fail to adapt it, it will cost you rather than benefit you.